greenelab/deep-review/manuscript.md

 They have been developed as statistical time series models of neural activity in the brain.
 And in contrast to the encoding models described earlier, these models are used for decoding neural activity, for instance in brain machine interfaces [@doi:10.1101/152884].
 They have been crucial to the field of connectomics, which is concerned with mapping the connectivity of biological neural networks in the brain.
-In connectomics, deep networks are used to segment the shapes of individual neurons and to infer their connectivity from 3D electron microscopic images [@doi:10.1016/j.conb.2010.07.004], and they have been also been used to infer causal connectivity from optical measurement and perturbation of neural activity [@tag:Aitchison2017].
+In connectomics, deep networks are used to segment the shapes of individual neurons and to infer their connectivity from 3D electron microscopic images [@doi:10.1016/j.conb.2010.07.004], and they have also been used to infer causal connectivity from optical measurement and perturbation of neural activity [@tag:Aitchison2017].

 It is an exciting time for neuroscience.
 Recent rapid progress in deep networks continues to inspire new machine learning based models of brain computation [@doi:10.3389/fncom.2016.00094].